What is Centralized Finance (CeFi)?

 4. Availability of Customer Service

 Blockchain technology is a rapidly developing field and investors might find it challenging to keep themselves updated.
 Well-established exchanges have efficient customer service departments to assist during uncertainty.
-Additionally, they tend to provide easy access to vast knowledge on crypto to educate their users, for example, Hodlnaut Resources that cover topics across the entire DeFi ecosystem, from interest accounts to loans and borrowing and guides for using cryptocurrencies.
+Additionally, they tend to provide easy access to vast knowledge on crypto to educate their users.
+For example, Hodlnaut Resources cover topics across the entire DeFi ecosystem, from interest accounts to loans and borrowing and guides for using cryptocurrencies.

 Risks of Centralized Finance (CeFi)